sakabako/repo-format/README.md

 ### Built In Plugins

 repo-format comes with several esformatter plugins installed.
-Most but not all are active by default, but that can be changed in the repo's `.esformatter` file.
+Not all are active by default, but that can be changed in the repo's `.esformatter` file.
 See their indvidual repos for documentation.

 #### Active